AACMO/ERTS_Labs/README.md

       For timer 0 there is no interrupt configured on this exercise since it is just used to generate the PWM signal according to measured distance from sensor.

-      The results of such exercise code are found on the following image:
+      The results of such exercise code are found on the following image, where it can be seen that the PWM signal increases proportional to the measured distance from the sensor according to specifications (blue the measured distance, red the PWM value send to fan)

       ![Demonstration exercise 2](/P3/Images/Ex3_Test_P2_sensor.jpg)